Xavier Roe

 Xavier Roe (born 13 December 1998) is a New Zealand rugby union player who plays for the in Super Rugby.
 His playing position is scrum-half.
 He was named in the Chiefs squad for the 2021 Super Rugby Aotearoa season.
 He was also a member of the 2020 Mitre 10 Cup squad.

+Club career

+It was announced on 20 May 2026 that Roe would leave New Zealand to play his club rugby in Manchester, England at Premiership side Sale Sharks.
+Roe signed a two-year deal from the 2026–27 season.